peteroupc/html3dutil/doc/Transform.md

 #### Parameters

-* `x` (Type: Array.&lt;number> | number)<br>Number to add to the X coordinate, If "y" and "z" are null, undefined, or omitted, this is instead a 3-element array giving the numbers to add to the X, Y, and Z coordinates, or a single number to add to all three coordinates.
+* `x` (Type: Array.&lt;number> | number)<br>Number to add to the x-coordinate, If "y" and "z" are null, undefined, or omitted, this is instead a 3-element array giving the numbers to add to the x-, y-, and z-coordinates, or a single number to add to all three coordinates.
-* `y` (Type: number)<br>Number to add to the Y coordinate.
+* `y` (Type: number)<br>Number to add to the y-coordinate.
 If "x" is an array, this parameter may be omitted.
-* `z` (Type: number)<br>Number to add to the Z coordinate.
+* `z` (Type: number)<br>Number to add to the z-coordinate.
 If "x" is an array, this parameter may be omitted.

 #### Return Value